-The D-shape fiber was manufactured in a single-mode fiber (SMF) according to technical specification and connected through a FC-APC optical fiber pigtail in both ends.
-Both the spectrometer and halogen lamp source have SMA connectors in the interfaces with a SMA to FC-PC multimode fiber (MMF) pigtail attached.
+The D-shape optical fiber was manufactured in a single-mode fiber (SMF) according to technical specification and connected through an FC-APC optical fiber pigtail on both ends.
+Both the spectrometer and halogen lamp source have SMA connectors in the interfaces with an SMA to FC-PC multimode fiber (MMF) pigtail attached.
 Thus, an additional APC-PC pigtailed transition was used.

-Additionally, the TCFF was spliced to an MMF pigtail in both ends, because of its internal diameter of $\sim 30~\mu m$, being an optimal way to couple the light from the source and to retrieve its transmission spectrum.
+In addition, the TCFF was spliced to an MMF pigtail in both ends, because of its internal diameter of $\sim 30~\mu m$, being an optimal way to couple the light from the source and to retrieve its transmission spectrum.

-A. PAni synthesis
+A. PAni Synthesis

 As stated before, PAni was used as the sensitive element to pH variations.
 This is a polymer that exhibits reversible pH-dependent conductivity, meaning that its electrical conductivity changes in response to variations in pH levels.
-Three oxidation states of PAni have been identified and all of these structures can exist either in their salt form (protonated) or in their base form (deprotonated), which is accomplished by applying the base form to an acid, as demonstrated in [15], [18], [19].
+Three oxidation states of PAni have been identified and all of these structures can exist either in their salt form (protonated) or in their base form (deprotonated), which is accomplished by applying the base form to an acid, as demonstrated in [16], [19], and [20].